deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_18_1.png)

-> 🔼 The figure shows two case studies comparing the performance of LLaVA and CCA-LLaVA on questions about product brand identification and fruit counting, highlighting CCA-LLaVA's improved accuracy.
+> 🔼 The figure shows two case studies comparing the performance of LLaVA and CCA-LLaVA on optical character recognition and numerical prediction tasks, highlighting CCA-LLaVA's superior accuracy.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Case Study where question is sampled from LLaVA-Bench [46].
 CCA-LLaVA outperforms LLaVA on optical character recognition (left) and numerical prediction in given cases.